Powdered Eggs

 There are several advantages of powdered eggs over fresh eggs.

-• It is not necessary to store the eggs in a refrigerated area; all that is required is to store it in a cool, dark area.
+• It is not necessary to store the eggs in the refrigerator, but, as mentioned, store in a cool, dark area.

 • Eggs that have been dried require much less storage space.
 This means substantial supplies of eggs can be kept on hand in a relatively small space.